OPEN UNTIL MARCH 9TH

 Myseum of Toronto is made possible with the generous support of Diane Blake and Stephen Smith.

 Adam Bunch is an award-winning storyteller who brings the history of Toronto and Canada to life.
-He’s the author of The Toronto Book of the Dead and The Toronto Book of Love, the host of the Canadiana documentary series, and the creator of the Toronto Dreams Project.
-He’s taught history at George Brown College and created writing workshops for the Toronto Public Library.
-He’s spoken at the Art Gallery of Ontario and the Royal Ontario Museum, and his writing has appeared in The Toronto Star, Spacing Magazine and The Huffington Post.
-His work popularizing Canadian history was recognized with an honourable mention for a Governor General’s Award in 2012.
+He’s the author of The Toronto Book of the Dead and The Toronto Book of Love, the host of the Canadiana documentary series, and the creator of the Toronto History Weekly newsletter, the Festival of Bizarre Toronto History, and the Toronto Dreams Project.
+His work popularizing Canadian history was recognized with the Governor General’s History Award for Popular Media — the Pierre Berton Award.

 Morgan Campbell joined CBC Sports in 2021 as the first Senior Contributor after 18 standout years at the Toronto Star.
 In 2004 he won the National Newspaper Award for “Long Shots,” a serial narrative about a high school basketball team from Scarborough.
 Later created, hosted and co-produced “Sportonomics,” a weekly video series examining the business of Sport.
 And he spent his last two years at the Star authoring the Sports Prism initiative, a weekly feature covering the intersection of sports, race, business, politics and culture.
 Morgan is also a TedX lecturer, and a frequent contributor to several CBC platforms, including the extremely popular and sorely-missed Sports Culture Panel on CBC Radio Q. His work has been featured in the New York Times, the Literary Review of Canada, and the Best Canadian Sports Writing anthology.